 You can do scans yourself if you invest in the machinery, your vet can do them, and in some areas mobile sheep scanners can scan your alpacas for you.

 Exterior abdominal scans are effective from day 40 of pregnancy.
-We normally exterior scan females at 90 days of pregnancy because if we see a pregnancy then, it is likely to be retained for full-term.
+We normally do an exterior scan do of the females at 90 days of pregnancy because if we see a pregnancy then, it is likely to be retained for full-term.

 Blood pregnancy test